 This will only work to maximum effect if governments ensure appropriate tax breaks, employment protection, and investment in the local infrastructure.

-For business owners, a happy workforce is a productive workforce, and if supply chains can be adapted, then everyone is happy, including the customer, who at the end of the day is paying for it.
+For business owners, a happy workforce is a productive workforce, with many employers doubling down on employee engagement right now, and if supply chains can be adapted, then everyone is happy, including the customer, who at the end of the day is paying for it.